Canada–United States relations

-Canada and the United States have had a long and complex relationship that has had a significant impact on each other’s history, economy, and shared culture.
-The two countries have long considered themselves among the "closest allies".
-They share the longest border (8,891 km) between any two sovereign states in the world, and also have significant military interoperability.
-Both Americans and Canadians have historically ranked each other as one of their respective "favorite nations".
-However, the two countries' relations saw rapid deterioration during President Donald Trump's second term due to his tariffs and annexation threats towards Canada, with recent polls suggesting increased distrust of the United States by Canadians.
+Canada and the United States have had a long and complex relationship that has had a significant impact on each other's history, economy, and culture.
+The two countries have historically considered themselves among the "closest allies".
+They share the longest border (8,891 km) between any two sovereign states in the world.
+Americans rank Canada as one of their respective most favoured nations and historically, a majority of Canadians have held mostly favorable views of the United States.
+Despite both countries continuing to be close security and strategic partners, political and economic relations rapidly deteriorated during President Donald Trump's second term due to the 2025 U.S. trade war with Canada and U.S. annexation threats towards Canada, with 2025 surveys showing increased and unprecedented distrust and negative views of the United States government by Canadians.

-Since the end of World War II, the economies and supply chains of both countries have grown to be fully integrated.
-In 2024, every day, around 400,000 people and $2.7 billion in goods and services crossed the Canada–U.S. border.
-The close economic partnership has been facilitated by shared values and strong bilateral trade agreements.
+Since the end of World War II, the economies and supply chains of both countries had grown to be increasingly integrated.
+In 2024, every day, around 328,000 people and $3.6 billion (US$2.6 billion) in goods and services crossed the Canada–U.S. border resulting in around $1.3 Trillion annually.
+The close economic partnership was facilitated by shared economic interests and previously strong bilateral trade agreements.
 The North American Free Trade Agreement (NAFTA) and its successor, the United States–Mexico–Canada Agreement (USMCA), have played a pivotal role in fostering economic cooperation and integration between the two nations.
-Cross-border projects, such as communications, highways, bridges, and pipelines have led to shared energy networks and transportation systems.
-The countries have established joint inspection agencies, share data and have harmonized regulations on everything from food to manufactured goods.
-Despite these facts, recurring disputes have included trade disagreements, environmental concerns, uncertainty over oil exports, illegal immigration, terrorism threats and illicit drug trafficking.
+Cross-border projects, such as communications, highways, bridges, and pipelines, have led to shared energy networks and transportation systems.
+The countries have established joint inspection agencies, share data, and led to harmonised regulations on food and manufactured goods.
+Despite these facts, increasingly recurring and amplifying disputes have included trade disagreements, environmental concerns, uncertainty over oil exports, illegal immigration, terrorism threats, and illicit drug trafficking.